AxonFramework/extension-cosmosdb/CONTRIBUTING.md

 definition [here](https://github.com/AxonFramework/AxonFramework/blob/master/axon_code_style.xml).
 Simply import the XML file in under "Settings -> Code Style -> Scheme -> Import Scheme".
 Doing so should make the code style selectable immediately.

+### Tests

+For now, the integration tests don't work on GitHub.
+So please both name new test classed with the suffix `IntegrationTest`.
+Also, please validate the integration tests locally using the `integration-test` profile, with for
+example: `mvn -Pintegration-test clean verify`.
+There is an [issue](https://github.com/AxonFramework/extension-cosmosdb/issues/2) to remove the work around.